QEEK wasn't born

 in product and market ideas

-She dropped a 47-page Google Doc titled "Synaptic Core for Qeek: opening portals to another dimension through pipelines, layers, and a meta-language no one else understands yet."
+She dropped a 47-page Google Doc titled "Synaptic Core for QEEK: opening portals to another dimension through pipelines, layers, and a meta-language no one else understands yet."

 "May and Bob read three lines, looked at each other, and collectively sighed: "…We're too tired to argue with a wizard.""